 Caroline Libresco: DETROPIA sculpts a dreamlike collage of a grand city teetering on the brink of dissolution.
 These soulful pragmatists and stalwart philosophers strive to make ends meet and make sense of it all, refusing to abandon hope or resistance.

 Another meandering commentary on the “American Dream” gone wrong, the film DETROPIA documents some of that downward spiral and efforts to rethink the future of the city.
-For solutions, see our piece on Detroit Works, and here is an excerpt:
+For solutions, see our piece on Detroit Future City.

 The documentary DETROPIA is described as follows: